BuffaloRob/Maintenance_Tracker/NOTES.md

 Problems:
-1) make validations
-  - date_performed shouldn't be allowed to be future date

-2) Add delete buttons for item, category and logs
+1) figure out problem with 'upcoming' link
-3) new log form shouldn't show categories belonging to other users
+2) new log form shouldn't show categories belonging to other users

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Messages: